Skip to content

 See .env.example in the scaffolded app for the full list of supported variables.

-npm install @rebasepro/server-postgresql @rebasepro/types express
+npm install @rebasepro/server-postgres @rebasepro/types express pg

-import express from 'express';
+import express from "express";

-import { createServer } from 'http';
+import { createServer } from "http";

-import { createPostgresBootstrapper } from '@rebasepro/server-postgresql';
+import { createPostgresBootstrapper } from "@rebasepro/server-postgres";

 async function startServer() {